inukshuk/wapiti-ruby/README.md

     model.label [['Confidence NN']], :score => true
     => [[["Confidence NN", "B-NP", 4.642034838737357]]]

-Similarly, if you set the +:nbest+ option to a value greater than one, Wapiti will append more label and, optionally, score values to each tuple.
+Similarly, if you set the *:nbest* option to a value greater than one, Wapiti will append more label and, optionally, score values to each tuple.

     model.label [['Confidence NN']], :score => true, :nbest => 3, :skip_tokens => true
 		=> [[["B-NP", 4.642034838737357, "B-VP", 1.7040256847206927, "B-ADJP", 0.7636429298060177]]]

-Note how we also suppressed the output of the token string using the +:skip_tokens+ option.
+Note how we also suppressed the output of the token string using the *:skip_tokens* option.

 Citing